top of page

 • 3 min read

 Even in the smallest city yard, a productive raised bed garden is absolutely possible - with the right layout.
-In fact, when space is tight, design becomes everything.
+In fact, when space is tight, raised bed garden design for small yards becomes everything.
 Knowing how to plan your raised beds for productivity, ease of access, and long-term soil health can make the difference between a garden that thrives and one that fizzles out by midsummer.

 Whether you’re in Seattle, Portland, or anywhere in the Pacific Northwest, this guide will walk you through how to design a raised bed garden that works with your space - and your lifestyle.